Muammar Gaddafi: Education and political activism: 1950–1963

 Gaddafi's earliest education was of a religious nature, imparted by a local Islamic teacher.
 Subsequently, moving to nearby Sirte to attend elementary school, he progressed through six grades in four years.
 Education in Libya was not free, but his father thought it would greatly benefit his son despite the financial strain.
-During the week Gaddafi slept in a mosque, and at weekends walked 20 miles to visit his parents.
-At school, Gaddafi was bullied for being a Bedouin, but was proud of his identity and encouraged pride in other Bedouin children.
+During the week Gaddafi slept in a mosque, and only at weekends and holidays walked 20 miles to visit his parents.
+Even though Gaddafi's father was not educated, he made great sacrifices to send his son to school.
+As an impoverished Bedouin, he faced bullying and discrimination from his city-dwelling classmates.
+However, he had many Egyptian teachers who informed him of the dramatic events occurring in their homeland.
 From Sirte, he and his family moved to the market town of Sabha in Fezzan, south-central Libya, where his father worked as a caretaker for a tribal leader while Muammar attended secondary school, something neither parent had done.
 Gaddafi was popular at this school; some friends made there received significant jobs in his later administration, most notably his best friend, Abdul Salam Jalloud.